timglabisch/timglabisch.github.io/_posts/2015-07-25-deleteable-package-structure.md

 ### Why `DPS` Makes Your Company Happy?
 `DPS` Focus on small, but nearly perfect `Packages`.
-This means the development Team isn't building one Huge Software, it's building many awesome `Packages`.
+This means the development Team isn't building one huge software, it's building many awesome `Packages`.
 For new team members it's very easy to learn enough about the project, to work on it.
 This ensures that new team members can join and unjoin the team efficiently.

-Applications written using `DPS` `should` never need be rewritten.
+Projects written using `DPS` `should` never need be rewritten.
 `DPS` preferes rewriting a Package whenever there is a better solution, over huge and risky rewrites of the complete software.